gaevoy/gaevoy.github.io/_posts/2019-03-10-partially-commited-transaction.markdown

 title: Partially committed transaction trap via .NET and MS SQL
 description: Discovering when .NET TransactionScope can be out of sync with MS SQL transaction.
 What consequences it can lead to.
 How to fix.
 layout: post
-tags: [TransactionScope, MSSQL, deadlock, dotnet, MiniProfiler]
+tags: [TransactionScope, mssql, deadlock, dotnet, MiniProfiler]
 comments: true
 ---